 There are micro-conversions as well, small steps like signing up for a newsletter or downloading a report.
 Maybe you just want them to call you.
 So there are many kinds of conversions when it comes to your website.

 Traffic has increased, keywords have enhanced content relevance, and your site is as snug as its silos.
 Life is good, right?
 Think again.
 Without a conversion rate optimization (CRO) strategy, the countless hours of SEO work are not being taken advantage of.
 It’s important to keep in mind that traffic does not necessarily equate to conversions.
 SEO drives traffic to the site, but conversion optimization supports site performance by increasing sales, click-through rates and other defined goals.

-As a part of Internet marketing optimisation, Bruce Clay, Inc. offers CRO services to help funnel conversions on your site and achieve lasting goals with continuous research, development, testing and reporting.
-Our CRO experts understand that conversion optimisation and SEO are two pillars of an overall marketing strategy.
+As a part of Internet marketing optimization, Bruce Clay, Inc. offers CRO services to help funnel conversions on your site and achieve lasting goals with continuous research, development, testing and reporting.
+Our CRO experts understand that conversion optimization and SEO are two pillars of an overall marketing strategy.
 Without conversions, there is only traffic, which is no bottom line at all.

 Step 1: Research

 CRO is the practice of researching your audience and their browsing habits, then testing different versions of your site’s pages to determine how best to guide visitors toward a conversion.
 A conversion is what you want a user to do once he or she reaches a page.
 Every site has different conversion goals and it is essential to determine what a conversion means: a phone call, a subscription to a newsletter, purchase of a product, a download — anything that is most valuable to your business.